Serpentiel/arikawa-boilerplate/CONTRIBUTING.md

   also tell which alternatives do not work for you
 - You may want to include screenshots and animated GIFs which help you demonstrate the steps, or point out the part to which the suggestion is related to
-- Explain why this enhancement would be useful to most **go-cli** users—you may also want to point out the other projects that solved it better and which could serve as inspiration
+- Explain why this enhancement would be useful to most **arikawa-boilerplate** users—you may also want to point out the other projects that solved it better and which could serve as inspiration

 <!-- markdownlint-disable -->